 Sometimes heart attacks aren’t correctly identified, however, and a patient will instead be diagnosed with any of these less serious conditions:

 In addition, a doctor could make a mistake, just like any human.
-A less-experienced doctor might miss symptoms, or they might not follow time-sensitive procedures or order the correct tests in a timely manner.
+Less-experienced doctors might miss symptoms, or they might not follow time-sensitive procedures or order the correct tests in a timely manner.
 Electrocardiograms, chest x-rays, CT scans, and blood tests are all integral to ruling out a heart attack.
 Even the misinterpretation of a medical test result—or a mistake in the lab running the tests—could lead to an incorrect diagnosis from a doctor.
-But a mistake can still be medical malpractice.

 Demographic information can play a large role in the misdiagnosis of heart attack patients as well.
 Doctors can overlook a patient’s symptoms if they don’t fit the expected profile of a heart attack victim.
 Younger and healthier patients are more likely to have a missed or delayed heart attack diagnosis because they don’t fit the expected profile.